rachadiannovansyah/machine-to-bulk-SSO-Keycloak-using-NodeJS/README.md

 # boilerplate-express-nodejs

-This is a boilerplate to help you guys when building application (server-side) using nodejs (express).

-This boilerplate was implemented on some app with microservices architecture

-Maybe you all have some suggestion about this boilerplate, can PR (Pull Request) on this repository
+This is a boilerplate repo for creating machine to bulk import user SSO Keycloak Also can set a password and set a grouping keycloak management

 # contributors
 - Rachadian Novansyah